likianta/pyportable-crypto/examples/readme.txt

-To run these examples, you need to install Python 3.8+.
+To run these examples, you need to install Python 3.8+ and pip install `lk-logger`, `lk-utils`.